yuyingyeh/TransparentShapeRealData/createRealData/README.md

 ```

 ## Step 3: Compute Environment Map
 The script will output estimated environment map in `$SceneRoot/env.png`.
 If you find the estimation too noisy, you may need to go back to Step 2 to choose accurate circles or change the paramters using `--param 1` or manually tune the parameters in this script.
 Use the optional tag `--showStepByStep` to save intermediate results for debugging.
+Use `--asDataset` to save `im.xml` file in the dataset folder and `--shapeId $sid` to specify shape ID.

 ```
-python 2_computeEnvMap.py --scene $SceneRoot
+python 2_computeEnvMap.py --scene $SceneRoot (--asDataset --shapeId $sid)
 ```

 ## Step 4: Build Visual Hull